Boost Mobile vs Amaysim

 A new phone?

-Optus reseller and offers a plan for $18 per month which includes $650 worth of calls and text and 1.5GB data.
+Optus reseller and offers a plan for $18 per month that includes $650 worth of calls and text and 1.5GB data.

 Vaya has one massive Ace up its sleeve in that it offers its customers 4G services at no extra cost.